 Written Chinese is like that, too - the characters represent meanings, not sounds.
 People from all over the Orient can read the character 月 and know it means "moon" or "month", even though it's pronounced yuè in Chinese, jyut in Cantonese, getsu in Sino-Japanese, tsuki in native Japanese, and wel in Korean.
-The funny thing is that many Chinese characters include phonetic elements, but the pronunciations have changed so much that the phonetics are useless.
+The funny thing is that many Chinese characters include phonetic elements, but the pronunciations have changed so much that the phonetics are at best only a hint.

-But that's not what Shwa is like.
-Shwa is a system of phonograms for writing spoken language, with all its advantages and disadvantages.
-The disadvantages include the facts that you have to speak the language to read a Shwa sentence, that homophones are written alike, and that differences in accent or dialect can hinder communication.
+But that's not what Musa is like.
+Musa is a system of phonograms for writing spoken language, with all its advantages and disadvantages.
+The disadvantages include the facts that you have to speak the language to read a Musa sentence, that homophones are written alike, and that differences in accent or dialect can hinder communication.
 These aren't negligible problems, but they're far outweighed by the advantage of writing a language that you already speak.

 Here are two examples of how this principle is applied in practice.
 The first is from English, where we wonder why the word houses is spelled with two s's, when it has two z sounds.
 The answer is that English used to consider s and z the same sound - linguists would say the same phoneme.
 This phoneme was pronounced z between vowels, and s otherwise.
 The phonemes f and th worked the same way - our lazy mouths didn't bother to unvoice the fricatives between two voiced vowels.

-In other words, Shwa is designed for foreigners, children and people who used to be children - those who haven't already mastered more cumbersome spellings.
+In other words, Musa is designed for foreigners, children and people who used to be children - those who haven't already mastered more cumbersome spellings.

 The phonemic letter is what we think we're saying, while the phonetic sound is what we're actually saying.
 This unconscious translation we do from a phoneme to one of its allophones is described by English phonology, and we all have to master it, subconsciously, in order to speak correctly and to interpret other speakers when they speak.
 But that doesn't work for a universal script, since we can't master all the phonologies of all the world's languages.
-So Shwa is phonetic, not phonemic : we write what we're saying, not what we're thinking.
-But we don't write at the most detailed phonetic level; instead, we write at the level of the results of these phonological rules, which I call allophonic.
-And that takes a little getting used to.
+So Musa is allophonic, not phonemic : we write what we're saying, not what we're thinking, but not at the lowest level of detail.

-But in Shwa, the two words look as different as they sound.
-Shwa's allophonic spelling shows both stress and reduced vowels, along with several other phonological changes.
+But in Musa, the two words look as different as they sound.
+Musa's allophonic spelling shows both stress and reduced vowels, along with several other phonological changes - in this case, one t is flapped while the other is aspirated.
 And that's a big help when reading foreign languages.
-For example, Spaniards pronounce b and v alike : both are pronounced as English b at the beginning of words and as a v with both lips in the middle of words.
-So Valencia is pronounced Balencia, and haber is pronounced aver (the h is silent), and that's how both are written in Shwa.
+For example, Castillian Spaniards pronounce b and v alike : both are pronounced as English b at the beginning of words and as a v with both lips in the middle of words.
+So vaca is pronounced baca, and haber is pronounced aver (the h is silent), and that's how both are written in Musa.

-Allophonic spelling in Shwa isn't as detailed as, for example, the phonetic spelling of the International Phonetic Alphabet, which can show many fine distinctions that only a trained linguist can hear.
-For instance, the sound of k as in cape moves slightly forward in your mouth in front of front vowels, so that keep is almost pronounced kyeep.
-The same sound moves slightly back in your mouth in front of back vowels, so that coop is pronounced at your uvula.
+Allophonic spelling in Musa isn't as detailed as, for example, the phonetic spelling of the International Phonetic Alphabet, which can show many fine distinctions that only a trained linguist can hear.
+For instance, the sound of k as in cop moves slightly forward in your mouth in front of front vowels, so that keep is almost pronounced kyeep.
+The same sound moves slightly back in your mouth in front of back vowels, so that coop is almost pronounced quoop.
 But we use the same letter for all three English words, even though Russian distinguishes ky from k, and Arabic distinguishes uvular (or emphatic) q from k.
-It's sometimes a judgment call, but Shwa represents a broad phonetic spelling, a shallow orthography instead of a deep one - that's why we call it allophonic.
+It's sometimes a judgment call, but Musa represents a broad phonetic spelling, a shallow orthography instead of a deep one.

 You know the little bird Woodstock in the Peanuts cartoons?
 When he speaks, it's all just vertical scratches.
 It's a very simple script to write, but very hard to read.

-Shwa, on the other hand, has been developed to be easy to read.
+Musa, on the other hand, has been developed to be easy to read.
 That's because text is normally written once but read many times.
 These days, we write text via keyboard more often than by hand, so it's even less important to make handwriting easy, relative to reading.
-But Shwa handwriting is also easier than the Roman alphabet, usually half or fewer strokes per word, counting return strokes.
-Every Shwa letter is written without lifting the pen, and of course Shwa uses fewer letters per word than English.
+But Musa handwriting is also easier than the Roman alphabet, usually half or fewer strokes per word, counting return strokes.
+Every Musa letter is written without lifting the pen, and of course Musa uses fewer letters per word than English.

 The basis of any symbolic system is how to tell the symbols apart.
-In Shwa, some features are distinctive, and others aren't.
+In Musa, some features are distinctive, and others aren't.

 No matter whether a vowel is high or low, it's still the same letter, like English A and a.

-Another important distinction in Shwa is between sharp angles and smooth curves.
+Another important distinction in Musa is between sharp angles and smooth curves.
 Here are some examples :